George Joachim DC DABCR

 Christopher Bise PT, MS, DPT, OCS

 Collaborating with fellow healthcare providers is the way of the future for back pain management.
 At the University of Pittsburgh School of Health and Rehabilitation Sciences, such collaboration has evolved and been fine-tuned for years for chiropractic integration and collaboration in such a setting with Dr. Michael Schneider’s presence there.
 He and his physical therapist colleague, Dr. Christopher Bise, will share how such collaboration enhances spinal stenosis patient care as well as professional collegiality.
+They will share details of the care they used in the clinical trial (published in JAMA Network Open) for treating lumbar spinal stenosis (LSS) that combined manual treatment (DC) with rehab exercises (PT) as well as the psychosocial challenges that arise when dealing with the clinical management of older adults with LSS.

 Gregory Sowles PhD HPSS LMHC